Wahoo CLIMB vs. Elite Rizer: Which One is Worth Your Money?

 One small difference is in the dimensions of both simulators.
 Wahoo CLIMB is designed to provide only one touchpoint (and roll depending on the gradient).

 Elite Rizer has a stable, rectangular platform.
-As your front moves up or down, it moves laterally because your rear wheel is fixed.
+As your front moves up or down, your rear wheel moves laterally because it’s fixed.
 The whole Rizer mechanism moves on rails to compensate for this lateral movement.

 CLIMB wins in terms of compactness.
 It is narrower and fits smaller spaces.
 This may be an important feature for people with limited storage space.